prolific-oss/cli/README.md

-  completion   Generate the autocompletion script for the specified shell help         Help about any command hook         Manage and view your hook subscriptions projects     Provide details about your projects requirements List all eligibility requirements available for your study studies      Provide details about your studies study        Manage and view your studies submission   View your study submissions whoami       Provide details about your account workspaces   Provide details about your workspaces
+  completion   Generate the autocompletion script for the specified shell help         Help about any command hook         Manage and view your hook subscriptions project      Manage and view your projects in a workspace requirements List all eligibility requirements available for your study studies      Provide details about your studies study        Manage and view your studies submission   View your study submissions whoami       Provide details about your account workspace    Manage and view your workspaces

 Flags:
       --config string   config file (default is $HOME/.benmatselby/prolificli.yaml)